olson-sean-k/plexus/README.md

 ```

 Geometric operations are vertex-based.
 By implementing `AsPosition` to expose
-positional data from vertices and implementing geometric and spatial traits for
+positional data from vertices and implementing spatial traits like
-that positional data, operations like extrusion are exposed.
+`EuclideanSpace` for that positional data, operations like extrusion and
+smoothing are exposed.

 Geometric traits are optionally implemented for types in the
 [cgmath](https://crates.io/crates/cgmath),